stefan-sinnige/prontoscript/README.md

 for ProntoEdit Professional.
 The scripts developed in this manner would also be made available as-is to ProntoEdit Professional for inclusion in a remote control configuration.

+The main change is made to the script invocation of the ProntoScript based scripts as it would need to cater for asynchroneous behaviour.
+This means that the script may start the event handling (e.g. connecting to a remote server over TCP), but not block the remaining execution of the script.
+Only when a connection could be established, this would trigger the execution of a user defined callback function to communicate with the remote server.
+The handling of all asynchroneous events will *only* happen after the script has been execution, and will *only* finish until there are no events pending to be handled.
+At that point the script will exit.

 ## Compatibility